 As a microphone pair, the free-field frequency response of the 40GI complies with IEC 61043 1993 Class 1 and IEC 60651 Type 1 in the range from 20 Hz to 10 kHz.

-Two 40GI microphones are included in 40GK microphone set, which is used in the G.R.A.S.
+Two 40GI microphones are included in the 40GK microphone kit, which is used in the G.R.A.S.
 CCP Sound Intensity Probe Type 50GI.

 40GI is individually factory-calibrated and delivered with a calibration chart stating its specific open-circuit sensitivity and pressure frequency response.